wangjx22/EDCL/README.md

-# EDCL — Equivariant Denoising Contrastive Learning (Rewrite)
+# EDCL — Equivariant Denoising Contrastive Learning

 A from-scratch, dependency-light reimplementation of **EDCL**, following the published methodology.
 This rewrite replaces the legacy experiment code with